smitdave/MASH-Main/MASH-dev/SeanWu/uganda-ibm/macro-pfsi-dev/README.md

 # bugs

   * for some reason people are getting infectious bites on day 0 when Z = 0, check why this is happening.
+  * initial pfsi infection at t=0 doesn't require another call to set_state.
+  * check why initially infected individuals on t=0 report incidence on day t=1.
   * SOLVED: (was because we use the "state" string, which is I, and PfSI protects from infection when you are in I) for some reason people who are infected at t=0 get events added that never fire.

+# optimizations

+  * pass ref to string in log SIP for patches

 # dev thoughts